 renovators and contractors can do work without a permit.
 However, if they get caught without a permit by a patrolling city bylaw officer, or get reported by a community member for an unsafe, unsightly, or noisy workplace, the officer can fine them heavily for not having a permit.
 The officer can also halt your project until a valid permit is presented.
 This costs homeowners time, and time is money.

 It could be your responsibility as a homeowner to obtain a permit.
 For example, in some provinces, electrical permits must be obtained by certified Journeypersons.
 In some cases, building permits are the homeowner's responsibility to take care of.
 If you are skeptical about how serious cities are about permits, just ask these Surrey homeowners about their experience.
 A structure built without a building permit may get condemned, or removed by the city; it may also prevent you from doing further renovations on your home.

 The greatest advantage to having a permit is your ability to call a city inspector for inspections.
 They can vet the work your contractor does, and make sure it is up to code.
 The last thing you want is a home that doesn't have safe wiring or sound plumbing.
 That will be your responsibility to fix down the line, especially if you ever plan on selling the house.

 How to hire a certified pro who is a real expert

-- Start by filtering the pool of contractors by certification requirements.
+- Filter the pool of contractor candidates for your project by certification requirements.
 Only hire properly licensed and certified contractors for reasons previously mentioned.
 Remember, certifications and licensing are obligatory across the country.